risinglf/groupdocs-ruby/README.md

 All "bang" methods (ending with exclamation sign) imply interaction with API server.

-Other methods (with expect to some methods - see documentation) do not operate with API Server
+Other methods (with expect to some, see documentation) do not operate with API Server

 ### Configuration